Create a huxtable to display model output

 Details

-method defined, which should return "term", "estimate",
+Models must have a generics::tidy() method defined, which should return "term", "estimate",

 "std.error", "statistic" and "p.value".
-The "broom"
+The "broom" package provides methods for many model

-method does not have a conf.int
+objects.
+If the tidy method does not have a conf.int option,

-will calculate confidence intervals itself, using a normal approximation.
+huxreg will calculate confidence intervals itself, using a normal approximation.

-has names or contains a single named list, the names will be used for column headings.
+If ... has names or contains a single named list, the names will be used for column headings.

 Otherwise column headings will be automatically created.

-vectors have names, these will be used for row headings.
+If the coef and/or statistics vectors have names, these will be used for row headings.
 If

-have the same name, the corresponding rows will be merged in the
+different values of coef have the same name, the corresponding rows will be merged in the

 output.

-should be column names from generics::glance()
+statistics should be column names from generics::glance().
+You can also use "nobs" for the

-use no columns, set statistics = character(0)
+use no columns, set statistics = character(0).

-is a string to be interpreted by glue::glue()
+error_format is a string to be interpreted by glue::glue().
+Terms in parentheses will be

 replaced by computed values.
 You can use any columns returned

-.
+and conf.high if you have set ci_level.
 For example, to show confidence intervals, you

-could write error_format = "{conf.low} to {conf.high}"
+could write error_format = "{conf.low} to {conf.high}".

 Fixing p values manually